A Very Special Christmas Live

 A Very Special Christmas Live is the fourth in the A Very Special Christmas series of Christmas music-themed compilation albums produced to benefit the Special Olympics.
-The album was recorded live in Washington, D.C. in December 1998 at a benefit party held by then-President Bill Clinton and First Lady Hillary Clinton to celebrate the 30th anniversary of the founding of the Special Olympics.
-It was released on 19 October 1999, and production was overseen by Bobby Shriver for A&M Records.
-It peaked at #100 on December 1999 Billboard album chart.
+The album was recorded live in Washington, D.C. in December 1998 at a benefit party held by then-President Bill Clinton and First Lady Hillary Clinton to celebrate the 30th anniversary of the founding of the Special Olympics, with Whoopi Goldberg as presenter.
+It was released on October 19, 1999, and production was overseen by Bobby Shriver for A&M Records.
+It peaked at #100 in December 1999 Billboard album chart.